 The 2013 Kentucky state legislature decreed Clark County the birthplace of beer cheese, but we know that’s not true.
 What really happened is Johnnie Allman introduced it at his restaurant there, but he brought the recipe back from his brother’s place in Arizona.

-Historian Fiona Young-Brown believes beer cheese originated in the late 1800’s when bartenders, faced with dumping flat beer would add it to cheese and have a snack to serve the next day.
+Historian Fiona Young-Brown believes it originated in the late 1800’s when bartenders, faced with dumping flat beer would add it to cheese and have a snack to serve the next day.
 Still, if that’s the case, why is it rarely found outside Kentucky and why was it left to little Clark County to adopt as it’s own?

 You will never convince me that somebody in Germany didn’t mix beer with cheese hundreds of years ago, but it for darn sure wasn’t with cheddar.